Jonesatron/CSS-Variable-Generator/README.md

 createVariables(baseColor = '#45a59c', variableName = 'colorPrimary');
 ```

-If you check the HTML element on your project you should now have 7 CSS Variables appended and ready to use in you project.
+If you check the HTML element on your project you should now have 7 CSS Variables appended and ready to use in your project.

 ## Naming Conventions
---${baseColor}-100 is the lightest variation and its 75% lighter. --${baseColor}-400 is the base color. --${baseColor}-700 is the darkest variation and is 75% darker.
-The variables will have the following names (where the argument 'variableName' is 'colorPrimary' and the 'baseColor' is '#45a59c'' ):
+--${baseColor}-100 is the lightest variation and is 75% lighter than the base color. --${baseColor}-400 is the base color. --${baseColor}-700 is the darkest variation and is 75% darker than the base color.
+The variables will have the following names (where the argument 'variableName' is 'colorPrimary' and the 'baseColor' is '#45a59c'):

 ```css
 :root {